 Full inter-regional collaboration in the trading of biomass and negative emissions led to the highest chance of meeting global targets at lowest cost (see figure 4).
-With less collaboration the total cost of removal can increase by up to 14 % and cumulative CO2 removal can decrease by 65 GtCO2.
+With less collaboration the total cost of removal can increase by up to 14 % and cumulative CO2 removal can decrease.